ijingo/fabric-1.0-ioheavy/README.md

 3. Copy a ustore `conf` folder into the fabric binary folder (or which the path the binary is run in).

+4. Use `export CORE_LEDGER_STATE_STATEDATABASE=UStore` (`UStore` case sensitive) in the `run-peer.sh` to enable UStore as the storage (which is exact the same with the code in this repository but not default by Hyperledger Fabric).

-4. Do the same Step 2-4 in the last section.
+5. Do the same Step 2-4 in the last section.

 ## Test Environment